tomprogers/filesystem-path/README.md

-# class FilesystemPath
+# `FilesystemPath` class

-A utility class, like native `Date`, that provides a fluent interface over strings representing paths on a computer filesystem, rather than doing surgery on strings.
+A utility class, like native `Date`, that provides a fluent interface over strings representing paths on a computer filesystem.
+Better than doing string surgery.

 Does not actually touch the filesystem.